icco/nanowrimo/2013/novel.md

 "You as well."

 One of the guards slung his gun over his back and led Bridge down a tunnel, across a few bridges and through a door, where a five foot wide troff lay in the ground.

+The guard drew a little pattern on a yellow square that was inlaid on the wall.
+A few seconds later a two person pod slid into the tube.
+"Have a good night sir," said the guard as he walked out the door they had come in.